opengovernment/govkit/README.md

 Govkit's main repo is on Github: [http://github.com/opengovernment/govkit](http://github.com/opengovernment/govkit), where your contributions, forks, and feedback are greatly welcomed.

+# TODOs

+Eachability: If an API call is expected to return zero or more records, then GovKit should always return an array or nil to the caller, not a single object, even if there's only one record returned in this particular API call.

 Copyright (c) 2010 Participatory Politics Foundation, released under the MIT license